chilibeard/IntuneDriveMapping/Documentation.md

 For troubleshooting get back to the log file which gets stored within the path: `%TEMP%\DriveMapping.log`.

+### Access to the network drives

+Verify access to the UNC path from a test machine.
+Also, have an eye on VPN connections and DNS resolution.

+### Authentication

+Ensure that authentication works and that you don't receive sign-in prompts.
+If you have Windows Hello for Business enabled that SSO is [properly configured](https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-base).

 ### Security group filtering

 Verify on a test machine the functionality of the `Get-ADGroupMembership` [function](https://github.com/nicolonsky/IntuneDriveMapping/blob/master/IntuneDriveMapping/wwwroot/bin/IntuneDriveMappingTemplate.ps1#L35).
 If you experience issues override the `$searchRoot` variable with your Active Directory Domain name.